taj21/PythonProjects/README.md

 # PythonProjects

 # 1. Guess the number
-## This program allows the user to guess a number between 1 to x.
+## This game allows the user to guess a number between 1 to 10.